montaggroup/montag/README.md

 node hold the full repositry of the entire web of trust's data.
 This may appear wasteful in terms of bandwidth and storage space but is a core design paradigm for several reasons, the most important of which are:
 * Access to the data is always node-local, so people do not see which documents a user reads.
 Who reads a book about AIDS, an "evil" foreign religion or "comunist" economic models if you know your family / employer / neighbor / government might be looking over your shoulder?
 * The data becomes massively redundant, making it hard to erase it.
 Montag is named after Guy Montag for a reason.
-Who iy Guy Montag?
+Who is Guy Montag?
 Look him up and read a good book!
 * The local storage also makes it useful during internet outages when you actually have time to read a good book.
 * Complete offline synchronization is possible for people without decent internet connections.
 Care package FTW!